SumiSastri/dev-blogs/docs/history-of-the-web/part1-web1.0.md

 Web 2.0 and mobile disruption with touchscreens, more event-driven behaviours on clicks, on blur, on mouse in and out, icons that point to these events rather than words made Web 2.0 a difficult space to navigate for those who needed accessibility to be built into the programming and hardware.
 It was not till Apple introduced touch-screen accessibility that hardware caught up with the needs of computer accessibility to the community who needed additional support, Prioux said.

-However, web standards for accessibility, browser extensions and API (Application Protocol Interfaces) capabilities are still not fully understood and both hardware and software developers need to think of future accessibility not just play catch up - Augmented Reality technologies like Virtual Reality, new crypto currencies - are just a few Prioux mentioned.
+However, web standards for accessibility, browser extensions and API capabilities are still not fully understood and both hardware and software developers need to think of future accessibility not just play catch up - Augmented Reality technologies like Virtual Reality, new crypto currencies - are just a few Prioux mentioned.

 He also warned of privacy and biases in the field of assistive technology.
 A lot more work needs to be done with the community in UI-UXD (user-interface and user-experience-design).